darkoperator/dnsrecon/README.md

 ##Version 0.6.1
 ###Date: 1/14/12
 ###Changes:
-- IPv6 support for ranges in reverse look-up.
+- IPv6 support for ranges in reverse lookup.
 - Enhanced parsing of SPF records ranges to cover includes and IPv6.
 - Specific host query for TXT RR.
 - Better handling and logging of TXT and SPF RR.
 - Started changes for Python 3.x compatibility.
-- Filtering of wildcard records when saving brute-force  results.
+- Filtering of wildcard records when saving brute force results.
-- Show found records after brute-force of domain is finished.
+- Show found records after brute force of domain is finished.
-- Manage Ctrl-C when doing a brute-force and save results for those records found.
+- Manage Ctrl-c when doing a brute force and save results for those records found.
 - Corrected several spelling errors.

 ##Version 0.6